adonisjs/legacy.adonisjs.com/docs/docs/guides/05-auth/01-introduction.md

 # Introduction

-AdonisJS comes with a fully fledged authentication system to authenticate the users of your application using **traditional sessions**, **JWT tokens** or **API tokens**.
+AdonisJS comes with a fully fledged authentication system to authenticate the users of your application using **traditional sessions**, **Basic Authentication** or **API tokens**.
 In this guide, we will cover the fundamentals of authentication in AdonisJS.

 ## How Authentication works in AdonisJS?
 Unlike many other frameworks, we **do not create the routes or the HTML pages** to `register` or `login` the users.
 We believe, every application has its own UI aesthetics and forcing you to use pre-built bootstrap templates is not a great idea.